isomerpages/moe-greendalesec/_parents-and-partners/For Parents/Information for Parents.md

 **Cycling Advisory Note**

-Dear Parents/ Guardians, if your child is cycling to school, please refer to the [Advisory Note](https://form.gov.sg/61c2b2fb1dd3cd0013b089e1) and acknowledge it.
+Dear Parents/ Guardians, if your child is cycling to school, please refer to the&nbsp;[Advisory Note](https://form.gov.sg/61c2b2fb1dd3cd0013b089e1)&nbsp;and acknowledge it.
 This will help maintain a register of students who cycle to school.
 Thank you.